 It doesn’t matter how well prepared you are, accidents may happen.
 Having a clear plan for toilet training will reduce the number of puddles in your home but you may still find them.
 Making sure the area is properly cleaned will help prevent repeated wees in the same spot.

 Even at a young age, puppies have a much better sense of smell than us humans.
 They are able to detect very small amounts of the scent left behind.
 A good cleaner is one that destroys all trace of the scent.
-A bad cleaner is one that contains bleach.
-For one, you definitely don’t want to bleach your carpets!
-Plus the ammonia in bleach may make the smell disappear for you, but increases the smell for your dog – as ammonia smells like urine!
+A bad cleaner is one that contains the smell of ammonia.
+Ammonia-based cleaning products may make the smell disappear for you, but increases the smell for your dog – as ammonia smells like urine!
 This makes it more likely for the puppy to repeatedly toilet in that area.

 There are a number of products out there specifically designed to remove all traces of urine from carpet and laminate/wood flooring.
 Available as sprays, foams, and shampoo for carpet cleaners, there is a product out there if you need it.
 Steam cleaners may not be the best as they don’t always have a way of removing the molecules from the area.